p4ali/Notes/backend/docker.md

 A data volume is specially-designed directory within one or more containers that bypasses the Union File System.

 You can map local path to container with `localpath:containerpath`.
+Where the `localpath` [could be](https://docs.docker.com/compose/compose-file/#volumes-volume-driver):
+* absolute path, e.g., `/opt/data:/var/lib/mysql`
+* user relative path, e.g., `~/configs:/etc/configs/:ro` # readonly
+* compose file relative path, e.g., `./cache:/tmp/cache`

 The 2 problems existed here:
 * If you write to the volume you won't be able to access the files that container has written because